 1950 - The Robert and Kathleen Shoffner Residence, 3101 Darien, Raleigh.
 Sold to architect Walter Baermann in 1964.
 Sold to Jack and Astor Starck in 1968.
 Renovation in 1985.
 As of 2011 still owned by the Starcks.

-1952 - The Ralph B. and Frances Reeves, Jr. Residence, his own house at 2105 Buckingham, Raleigh.
+1952 - The Ralph B. and Frances Reeves, Jr. Residence, 2105 Buckingham, Raleigh.
 1200 square feet.
 Principal design attributed to Ralph Reeves.
 Sold to Fred and Patricia Benton in 1956.
 Sold to William and Patricia Benton Fitzgerald.
-Sold in 1989 to Fred Benton, Jr. Sold in 2011 to Philip and Dana Hilldale who had it destroyed in December 2011.
+Sold in 1989 to Fred Benton, Jr. Sold in 2011 to Philip and Dana Hilldale who destroyed it later that year.

 1952 - The D. A. and Alda T. Dickens House, 1408 Dellwood Drive, Raleigh.
 Sold in 1957 to William and Elsie Bolton.
 Sold in 1976 to the Bolton Corporation, who sold it the same year to Stephanie Rogister.
 Like the Nielsen House above, this features radiant floor heating which amazingly still works.
 As of 2011 still owned by Rogister.
 Photo by Leilani Carter.
 Principal design attributed to John Holloway.